aka Scanners: The Showdown

 The rogue scanner Karl Volkin makes an escape from arrest.
 Seeking revenge, he sets out to track down scanner police officer Sam Staziak.
 At the same time, Staziak starts trying to find Volkin but discovers that Volkin is becoming more powerful by devouring the lifeforce of the scanners that he kills.

-The plot for Scanner Cop II: Volkin’s Revenge comes from Mark Sevi has a reputation as a low-budget scriptwriter – he churned out Ghoulies IV (1993), Class of 1999 II: The Substitute (1994), Arachnid (2001), Pterodactyl (2005) and several Relentless sequels, among others.
+The script for Scanner Cop II: Volkin’s Revenge comes from Mark Sevi who specialises in screenplays for low-budget films – he churned out Ghoulies IV (1993), Class of 1999 II: The Substitute (1994), Arachnid (2001), Pterodactyl (2005) and several Relentless sequels, among others.
 Scanner Cop II: Volkin’s Revenge is fairly moronic – in fact, it is the worst of the Scanners sequels.
 It takes over half the film for the hero to work out that Volkin is a psychic vampire, something the audience has already known from the beginning.
 The demonstrations of scanner power are a catalogue of absurdities, the height of which is surely the scene where Daniel Quinn performs psychic heart fibrillation on Khrystyne Haje.

 Among the cast, Daniel Quinn appears an amazingly canny ringer for a younger Brad Dourif, although is far too young to carry the film.
 Patrick Kilpatrick projects a monosyllabic villainy effectively, although all the leering he engages in as he is supposed to devour the lifeforce of the other scanners is over-the-top.

 Director Steve Barnett also made Emmanuelle V (1987), Hollywood Boulevard II (1989), Mindwarp (1992) and Mission of Justice (1992).
 These days he works as a post-production supervisor.